taylornielson22/Neuralink/index.md

 ![link](docs/assets/link.PNG)

 ### Testing Link
 To ensure safety, Neuralink will complete a great amount of testing before the first release.
 Elon Musk has already showed the success of the Link by demonstrating its capabilities with animals.
 One being a monkey where it played the game Pong with its mind.
-The monkey, Pager, was initially taught how to play the video game with a joystick while the Neuralink device was implanted in the brain.
-The device decoded the neural activity while the monkey performed different moves.
-After a few minutes, the joystick was removed and the monkey played the game with its mind by using the output of the decoder(“Monkey MindPong”).
+The monkey, Pager, was initially taught how to play the video game with a joystick while the Neuralink device was implanted in the brain.<sup>2</sup> The device decoded the neural activity while the monkey performed different moves.
+After a few minutes, the joystick was removed and the monkey played the game with its mind by using the output of the decoder.<sup>2</sup>

 ![Monkey](docs/assets/monkey.jpg)